© 2015 The Society for Research in Child Development, Inc.

 Associated Title(s): Child Development Perspectives, Monographs of the Society for Research in Child Development

 Child Development publishes empirical, theoretical, review, applied, and policy articles reporting research on child development.
-Published by the interdisciplinary Society for Research in Child Development (SRCD), the journal welcomes relevant submissions from all disciplines.
-Further information is available at http://www.srcd.org/cd.html.
+Published by the international and interdisciplinary Society for Research in Child Development (SRCD), the journal welcomes relevant submissions from all disciplines.
+Further information is available at http://www.srcd.org/publications/child-development.

 Types of Articles

 Child Development considers manuscripts in formats described below.
 Inquiries concerning alternative formats should be addressed to the Editor prior to submission.
 All submissions are expected to be no more than 40 manuscript pages, including tables, references, and figures (but excluding appendices).
-Authors should provide a justification if the submission is substantially longer.
-Unless the Editor finds that justification compelling, the submission will be returned to the author for shortening prior to editorial review.
+If the submission is more than 40 pages, it will be returned to the author for shortening prior to editorial review.

 Empirical articles comprise the major portion of the journal.
 To be accepted, empirical articles must be judged as being high in scientific quality, contributing to the empirical base of child development, and having important theoretical, practical, or interdisciplinary implications.
 Reports of multiple studies, methods, or settings are encouraged, but single-study reports are also considered.
-Empirical articles will thus vary considerably in length (approximately 8 to 40 manuscript pages); text and graphics should be as concise as material permits.
+Empirical articles will thus vary considerably in length, but should be no longer than 40 manuscript pages; text and graphics should be as concise as material permits.
 All modes of empirical research are welcome.

-Empirical reports are reserved for short cutting-edge empirical papers that are no longer than 4000 words in length (including text, tables, footnotes, appendices), which advance research and knowledge in an area through noteworthy findings and/or new methods.
-For manuscripts that require longer descriptions of methods and results, authors should use the Empirical article format.
+Empirical reports are reserved for short cutting-edge empirical papers that are no longer than 4,000 words in length (including text, tables, appendices, but excluding references), which advance research and knowledge in an area through noteworthy findings and/or new methods.

 Reviews focus on past empirical and/or on conceptual and theoretical work.
-They are expected to synthesize or evaluate a topic or issue relevant to child development, should appeal to a broad audience, and may be followed by a small number of solicited commentaries.
+They are expected to synthesize, analyze and/or critically evaluate a topic or issue relevant to child development, should appeal to a broad audience, and may be followed by a small number of solicited commentaries.

-From another perspective is a format in which papers on a focal topic, written by different authors, are published simultaneously.
-Papers represent diverse perspectives (e.g., authors whose work represents different populations; different disciplines; different theories, methods, or analytic tools).
+Special sections is a format in which papers on a focal topic, written by different authors, are published simultaneously.
 In some cases, calls for submissions on particular topics will be disseminated through SRCD (via e-mail or SRCD publications), and submissions will undergo normal editorial review.
 In some cases, a submitted manuscript (e.g., an empirical article) may be selected as a lead article for this format, with invited commentaries providing additional perspectives.
 The editors also welcome suggestions from readers for topics for this format.